akshat-315/todo/README.md

-# Task Management by Aqeeq Technologies
+# Task Management Web App

 A task management app with a user friendly UI wherein a user can register and sign-in with their email and password.
 Once verified, the user can the manage their tasks.